MariyaSha/simple_mcp_app/README.md

 # 🌐 AI GUI App with Full Web Access

-What if your own language model could browse the internet and answer real-time questions—just like ChatGPT, but locally, inside your own app, where you have full control?
+What if your own language model could search the web and answer real-time questions?
+Just like ChatGPT, but running locally on your system, inside your app, where you have full control?

 In this project, we’ll build exactly that using: